differentialprivacy/differentialprivacy/_posts/2020-08-31-private-pac.md

 comments: true
 authors: matthewjoseph
 timestamp: 14:00:00 -0400
-categories: []
+categories: [Surveys]
 ---

 The study of PAC learning under differential privacy runs all the way from its introduction in 2008 [**[KLNRS08]**](https://arxiv.org/abs/0803.0924 "Shiva Prasad Kasiviswanathan, Homin K. Lee, Kobbi Nissim, Sofya Raskhodnikova, and Adam Smith.
 What Can We Learn Privately?
 FOCS 2008") to a best paper award at the
 Symposium on Foundations of Computer Science (FOCS) this year [**[BLM20]**](https://arxiv.org/abs/2003.00563 "Mark Bun, Roi Livni, and Shay Moran.
 An equivalence between private classification and online prediction.
 FOCS 2020").
+Thanks to this recent work, we now have an answer to the question posted in the very first work on this topic: "What concept classes can we learn privately?"

 In this post, we'll look at the main results in this line of work, aiming for enough detail for a rough understanding and no more.
 The ideal reader has some familiarity with PAC learning and differential